Buzby Family History

 Homestead Patents

-You can search for other homestead land patents here.
-Their files include patents for Jay, Ted, Elt, and Bob Buzby.
+You can search for other homestead land patents at the Federal Land Records Site.
+Files include patents for Jay, Ted, Elt, and Bob Buzby.

 Elt Buzby's oral history from Faces of Alaska: A Glimpse of History Through Paintings, Photographs and Oral Histories, © 1988 by Alaska artist and writer Jean Lester, all rights reserved.
 Reprinted here by permission of the author.